-A health care proxy is used in Florida when someone is incapacitated and has not created a designation of health care surrogate.
-The health care proxy statute basically provides the legal ability for the family and others to take over someone's health decisions if principal is unable to make decisions themselves.
-When an estate planning attorney helps with incapacity planning, we always do our advance directives, which include the living will and health care surrogate designation.
-If someone fails to correctly plan ahead for their incapacity, then the proxy law provides an orderly determination for who will make the incapacitated person's health care decisions.
+A health care proxy is used in Florida when someone is incapacitated and has not created a designation of health care surrogate or the designated surrogate is unable or unwilling to act.
+The health care proxy statute provides the legal ability for the family and others to take over someone's health decisions if the incapacitated person is unable to make health care decisions themselves.
+When an estate planning attorney (like us) helps with incapacity planning, we always do the appropriate advance directives, which includes the living will and health care surrogate designation.
+If someone fails to correctly plan ahead for their incapacity, the Florida proxy law provides an orderly determination for who will make the incapacitated person's health care decisions.

 The Florida Health Care Proxy statute provides the order of people who can make decisions for the incapacitated person as follows: